weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

        Address: tcp://192.168.99.100:12375
 ~~~

-Running `weave launch` automatically configures your network, and it starts the weave router, which launches the `weavedns` service. `weave launch` also sets up a Docker API proxy on the weave network, so that you can manage your containers using standard Docker commands from your local machine.
+Running `weave launch` automatically configures your network, and it starts the weave router, which launches the `weavedns` service. `weave launch` also sets up a Docker API proxy.

 >Note: Both the `weavedns` and the `Weave Docker API Proxy` services can be started independently, if required, see `weave --help` for more information.